sjl/.plan/README.markdown

 get the sound coming out the right ports after some dark incantation with `pactl`.
 Not using Gnome as a WM apparently means I'm going to be perpetually confused about how to configure anything on this damn machine, I guess.

+Catching up in the Prolog class.
+Thankfully tomorrow is a holiday so I can hopefully make some good progress there too.